takao8yuki/Powershell-WPF_Training/Readme.md

 3. Limited to resources that come natively with Windows 10.

 # Result
-A **threaded** PowerShell UI!
-Supported by a view model and relay command.
+An **asynchronous** PowerShell UI!
+Supported by view models, multiple views and relay commands.

-`Console Thread Start.ps1` Right click and run with powershell or load up vscode and run the debugger or dot source.
+`OpenGUI.ps1` Right click and run with powershell, dot source, or load up vscode and run the debugger.

-`Runspace Thread Start.ps1` Dot source or run the vscode debugger.
-This will keep the console available for use but will not receive debug messages.

 Enter a number, in seconds, that the background command will run for in the textbox.
 Then click the background command button.
-You are still able to move, resize the window, and click other buttons.
+You are still able to move, resize the window, click other buttons, and navigate to another tab.
 No frozen UI!

 You mentioned view model, that means I can spin up the class without the UI?
 Why of course!
-See `ViewModel.Tests.ps1` and `ViewModelDP.Tests.ps1`.
-Set the console location to the aforementioned files location and call `Invoke-Pester` and watch the magic happen.
-(Remove the calls to sleep for consistent results.)
+See `FirstViewModel.Tests.ps1`.

 ![test](/Images/PesterResult.PNG?raw=true)